Olympics-Athletics-Americans McLaughlin, Muhammad ease ahead in 400m hurdles | Sports-Games

 World record holder Sydney McLaughlin of the United States strolled through an eventful heat in the women's 400 metres hurdles on Saturday as her closest competitors also advanced to keep alive hopes of a big showdown.
 After pushing fellow American Dalilah Muhammad to a world record at the 2019 World Championships in Doha, McLaughlin arrived in Tokyo after a world record run of 51.90 at the U.S. Olympic Trials in Eugene last month.

-After pushing fellow American Dalilah Muhammad to a world record at the 2019 World Championships in Doha, McLaughlin arrived in Tokyo after a world record run of 51.90 at the U.S. Olympic Trials in Eugene last month.
 There was a false start from Ukrainian Mariya Mykolenko while Britain's Jesse Knight tripped and fell at the first hurdle in the third heat but it was not enough to disturb the American's concentration.
+"It's always an adjustment mentally having to re-focus and re-group, but it's just one of those things," she said.
+"You're not always going to be able to control what happens, but mentally you can control how you respond to it."

-McLaughlin did all the hard work at the start and opened up a big gap in the final stretch with her fellow competitiors and finished in a time of 54.65 to go through to Monday's semi-finals.
+On another hot and humid morning, McLaughlin did all the hard work at the start and opened up a big gap in the final stretch with her fellow competitors to finish in a time of 54.65 and advance to Monday's semi-finals.
 Reigning Olympic champion Muhammad contracted the novel coronavirus earlier this year but showed she has recovered sufficiently with a time of 52.42 at the U.S. trials.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)